bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 ## How to Implement a SQL Advisor

-Each SQL advisor has some almost identical skeleton code.
-So we write a generator to generate them.
-It locates in `/plugin/advisor/generator` .
-The generator only supports MySQL dialect now.
-It will support PostgreSQL later.
+Since all SQL advisors have a nearly identical skeleton, we have implemented a code generator located at `/plugin/advisor/generator`.
+The generator only supports MySQL dialect for now with PostgreSQL support coming later.

 To use it, you need: